jeremyf/hydramata-works/README.md

 Are you looking for the Code and how to Get Started?
 Then **this is the right place**.

+## Getting Your Bearings

+Take a look at the [ServiceMethods module](./app/services/hydramata/works/service_methods.rb).
+The ServiceMethods defines the public API of this gem.
+It illustrates what is possible and how it is done.

 ## Getting Started

-Presently Hydramata::Works is a work in progress, and very much not ready for production usage.
+Hydramata::Works is a work in progress, and very much not ready for production usage.

 But I would encourage you to: